 Many businesses do not utilise this strategy because it is a little more complex than the other strategies listed.
 However, because it is an underutilised strategy, that means your business will reap the benefits!
 If you would like to test your structured data, consider using Google’s free tool.

 Voice search has drastically grown since its implementation in 2011.
 When introduced, voice search was more of an extra feature rather than an everyday use function.
 With just over 40% of adults doing a voice search query at least once a day, it is safe to say that voice search will continue to grow with further adoption of this search method.

 When optimising content for voice search, it’s crucial that you utilise a variety of strategies.
 Remember, just because one strategy works for one business does not mean it will work the same for others.

 Voice search plays a huge role in SEO for businesses.
 If you have not started optimising your content for voice search, now’s the perfect time to get started.
-Not sure where to begin?
+Still wondering how to optimise for voice search and not sure where to begin?
 Our team at Higher Ranking in Newport is here to help!
 Whether you need guidance on search engine optimisation, web design, advertising, social media or more, we have the experience and knowledge to help you find success online.
 Contact us today to improve your online presence.